MicrosoftDocs/sdk-api/sdk-api-src/content/directxcollision/nf-directxcollision-boundingsphere-intersects(constboundingfrustum_).md

 ### -param fr [in, ref]

-The <a href="https://msdn.microsoft.com/6ecc76e1-0c80-494c-81be-0ebe78eba07c">BoundingSphere</a> to test for intersection.
+The [BoundingSphere](/windows/win32/api/directxcollision/ns-directxcollision-boundingsphere) to test for intersection.

 ## -returns

-A bool value indicating whether the <a href="https://msdn.microsoft.com/6ecc76e1-0c80-494c-81be-0ebe78eba07c">BoundingSphere</a> intersects the specified <b>BoundingSphere</b>.
+A bool value indicating whether the [BoundingSphere](/windows/win32/api/directxcollision/ns-directxcollision-boundingsphere) intersects the specified <b>BoundingSphere</b>.